August 2009

 to play again with someone who can "hit the ground running",

-competently performing a wide range of songs without a year of
+competently performing a repertoire of songs without a year of

 rehearsal preceding gigs.
 I had plenty of time to help him

-out when I got busy at work again in the fall, and realized I would
+out when I got busy at work again in the fall.
+I had plans to

-he hoped to be busiest.
-He needed to find players who'd be around
+he hoped to be hired out for gigs.
+He needed to find players

 music-making.